 Nar-Anon St. Anthony’s Parish Center Building 4 Union City Rd.
 Prospect, CT 06712

-There are many recovery clinics near Cheshire, as well as many centers for drug and alcohol treatment in Cheshire, so you have plenty of options when you’re ready to enter recovery.
+There are many recovery clinics near your area as well as many centers for drug and alcohol treatment so you have plenty of options when you’re ready to enter recovery.
 Finding the right clinic for you is important so you have the support you need during this time.
-If you feel that a clinic farther away from home would be more beneficial, The Recovery Village is an option.
-Call today and learn more about our services and treatment programs we offer.
+If you feel that a clinic farther away from home would be more beneficial, there are many options.
 If you prefer something closer to home, there are available addiction resources in the following cities:

 - East Hartford